 Fast changing technology makes it the mainstay of audiology research.
 Using the latest technology to aid detection and rehabilitation is a major focus of research.
 However there are other fields that need research done in as well.
 Some research fields for the discipline of audiology are as follows:

-Technological developments and audiological equipment – The assistive technology used to aid listening in audiology keeps changing.
+– The assistive technology used to aid listening in audiology keeps changing.
 The improvements in acoustics mean that gadgets need constant innovation and testing to remain up-to-date.
 Developing new gadgets and improving old models also requires constant research.
+Technological developments and audiological equipment Audiological Research Institutes

 There is no typical day in audiology research.
 Some researchers may spend the entire time locked up in a laboratory and never meet a patient.
 Other audiologists may constantly be working with different patients to record their experiences and gathering more data to work on.
 There are premium research institutes located all over the world, some of which are listed below: